Summer Savings!

 Payroll reconciliation compares your payroll register with the amount of money you’re paying your employees to ensure they match.
 You're essentially double-checking your math to ensure you pay your employees correctly.

-• Annually during tax time when you confirm that your payroll data matches each employee’s Form W-2
+• Annually before tax due dates when you confirm that your payroll data matches each employee’s Form W-2.

-Have those ready to go?
-Now we can get into the specific payroll reconciliation steps.
+With these items, you can get into the specific payroll reconciliation steps:

 1. Check your payroll register

-Your payroll register lists all of the details about an employee’s payroll during a pay period.
-It should include basic information about the employee, including:
+Your payroll register lists all of the details about an employee’s payroll for a pay period.
+It should include basic information about the employee, including their:

 • Name